-During the coronavirus crisis when we were ordered to stay at home, the major worries around motoring were how far from home and for what purposes we could drive and keeping the car battery charged by regularly turning over the engine.
+During the coronavirus crisis when we were ordered to stay at home, the major worries around motoring were how far from home and for what purposes we could drive, securing a new commercial car loan, and keeping the car battery charged by regularly turning over the engine.

-With restrictions eased, we’re emerging into a changed world with impacts in our work life, home life and recreation.
-With the Chief Medical Officer stating that many of the coronavirus measure will be needed to be continued for some time and some, permanently, how does that affect our driving and motoring lives?
+With restrictions eased, we’re emerging into a changed world with impacts on our work life, home life and recreation.
+With the Chief Medical Officer stating that many of the coronavirus measures will be needed to be continued for some time and some, permanently, how does that affect our driving and motoring lives?
 How do we engage in COVID-safe motoring?

 Measures to Consider